tatpongkatanyukul/Learn/ScienceOfWellBeing.md

 Huffington Post.
 Lose Sleep, Lose Your Mind and Health This graphic shows the negative implications of poor sleep after one night and prolonged over time

+### Miswanting
+  * Good job
+  * Lots of money
+  * Awesome stuff
+  * True love
+  * The perfect body
+  * The perfect grades

+### Causes of miswanting
+  * biases in our mind
+  * hedonic adaptation
+  * our minds' strongest intuitions are often totally wrong

+### Strategies
+  * thwart the hedonic adaptation
+  * reset the reference point
+    * reframe things

+### Better wanting
+  * want the right parts of what we already want
+  * want the stuffs that we don't want yet

+#### want the right parts of what we already want
+  * "Good" job --> what factors should we want from a job

 ## Week 6
 [Putting Strategies into Practices](https://github.com/tatpongkatanyukul/Learn/blob/main/SciWellBeing/week6.md)